procload/ai-dnd-rails/docs/articles/1-building.md

   )
 end

-# Future asynchronous implementation
+# Asynchronous job enqueuing
+# Demonstrates Rails' ActiveJob integration
 def generate_background
   GenerateBackgroundJob.perform_later(
     id,
-    messages: character_prompt,
+    messages: character_prompt,      # Job arguments
-    system_prompt: background_guidelines
+    system_prompt: background_guidelines  # Configuration data
   )
 end

-# Background job for handling LLM interactions
+# ActiveJob class showing Rails' background processing
+# Integrates with Action Cable for real-time updates
 class GenerateBackgroundJob < ApplicationJob def perform(character_id, messages:, system_prompt:)
     character = Character.find(character_id)
-    # Make the actual LLM API call
+    # External service integration
     result = LLMService.chat(messages: messages, system_prompt: system_prompt)
-    # Update the character with the generated background
+    # ActiveRecord update
     character.update(background: result)
-    # Broadcast the update to all connected clients in real-time
+    # Action Cable broadcast
     broadcast_replace_to character, target: "background_section", partial: "characters/background"
   end
 end
 ```

+This controller demonstrates several key Rails patterns.
+When our character is created, we're updating multiple parts of the page independently and asynchronously.
+The character sheet, ability scores, and available actions all update in real-time without a full page reload.
+Most importantly, we're setting up the background section for streaming LLM-generated content.

+Each `turbo_stream` action targets a specific DOM element, replacing or updating its content through a WebSocket connection.
+For our character generator, this means we can stream the LLM's response chunk by chunk, updating the background story as it's generated.
+This approach avoids the common pitfalls of client-side state management and provides a more responsive user experience.

+We'll explore Turbo Streams and LLMs in depth in a future article, examining patterns for streaming token responses, handling partial updates, and managing multiple concurrent generations.
+The integration between Turbo Streams and LLMs creates some interesting possibilities for real-time AI applications that we'll want to examine carefully.

+### Evolution from Synchronous to Asynchronous Processing

+Our character generator demonstrates Rails' strength in managing evolving complexity.
+The progression from synchronous processing to background jobs happens naturally:

+1. Start with direct service calls for rapid development and testing
+2. Extract service logic when ready for real LLM integration
+3. Move to background processing when needed for better user experience

-This evolution path demonstrates Rails' strength in managing complexity - we can start simple and add sophistication only when needed.
-When we're ready to integrate real LLM services, ActiveJob and Action Cable provide the tools for background processing and real-time updates without significant architectural changes.
+This evolution requires minimal architectural changes thanks to Rails' integrated tools - ActiveJob for background processing and Action Cable for real-time updates work seamlessly with our existing patterns.

-In our next article, we'll examine the LLMService layer.
-We'll explore how Rails' conventions create a flexible provider system that handles AI integration effectively while maintaining clear, readable code.
-The framework's straightforward approach to architecture proves especially valuable when working with cutting-edge technologies.
+In our next article about the LLMService layer, we'll explore how this evolution continues as we add support for multiple LLM providers and more sophisticated streaming patterns.

+While we prepare to deploy this application for public use, you can explore the codebase today.
+The complete source code is available on GitHub at [github.com/ryanmerrill/dnd-rails](https://github.com/ryanmerrill/dnd-rails).
+The repository includes a comprehensive README with setup instructions for running the application locally.
+Rails' strong conventions and the project's minimal dependencies make it straightforward to get up and running - just clone the repository, follow the README's setup steps, and you'll have your own D&D character generator with AI integration running locally.